 You must respect the fact that every user has the right to reject replies and questions, ignore, unfollow, mute, or block anyone they want.
 These are valuable tools that people can use to ensure a safe and comfortable space for themselves, and attempting to circumvent that in any way, including by proxies, is unwelcome here.
 Sharing a platform with someone does not entitle you to their attention.

 Mastodon has a built-in content warning feature.
 When making a post, you can click the 'CW' button to add a few words that will be shown before someone sees at your post.
 If your posts are going to be on the local or federated timelines ('public' posts), they'll be seen in places where kinky or sexual content might not be expected.
 Content warnings allow your posts to be visible across the fediverse, without causing discomfort for people who don't want to see the topics you're posting about.

 There is no 'best practice' for putting content warnings on posts, so it's good etiquette to consider requests from people who'd like to follow you.
-However, there are a couple of things you're required to include in content warnings, if you're posting about them:
+However, there are a couple of things you should include in content warnings, if you're posting about them publicly: